-With a background in information engineering and doctoral training in science and technology studies, Laura is an expert consultant in Internet governance and architecture to Fortune 500 companies, foundations and government agencies.
-She has more than 20 years’ experience in strategic Internet architecture consulting.
-During the fast-paced Internet growth years of the 1990s, she was president of the Internet strategy consultancy Atlantic Consulting Group and previously worked as a computer networking management consultant for Ernst & Young’s global information technology practice from 1989 to 1994.
+With a background in information engineering and doctoral training in science and technology studies, Laura is an expert consultant in internet governance and architecture to Fortune 500 companies, foundations and government agencies.
+She has more than 20 years of experience in strategic internet architecture consulting.
+During the fast-paced internet growth years of the 1990s, she was president of the internet strategy consultancy Atlantic Consulting Group and previously worked as a computer networking management consultant for Ernst & Young’s global information technology practice from 1989 to 1994.

-Her books include Opening Standards: The Global Politics of Interoperability (MIT Press, 2011); Protocol Politics: The Globalization of Internet Governance (MIT Press, 2009); Information Technology in Theory (2007 with Pelin Aksoy); and The Global War for Internet Governance (Yale University Press, 2013).
-Her latest book, The Internet in Everything: Freedom and Security in a World with No Off Switch was published by Yale University Press in 2020.
+Her books include Opening Standards: The Global Politics of Interoperability (MIT Press, 2011); Protocol Politics: The Globalization of Internet Governance (MIT Press, 2009); Information Technology in Theory (Cengage Learning, 2007, with Pelin Aksoy); and The Global War for Internet Governance (Yale University Press, 2013).
+Her latest book, The Internet in Everything: Freedom and Security in a World with No Off Switch, was published by Yale University Press in 2020.